 -

-HR Onboarding: A strategic, multi-stage process designed to integrate new employees into an organisation’s culture, role, and team, ensuring their long-term success and engagement.
+HR Onboarding: A strategic, multi-stage process of integrating new employees into an organisation’s culture, roles, and values, extending beyond initial administrative tasks.

 -